RabieP/Sales-Dashboard/README.md

-# Sales Performance Dashboard
+# 📊 Sales Dashboard

-Objective: Track and optimize sales performance across regions, products, and customers.
-Key Features:
+## Overview

+This project provides a comprehensive analysis of sales performance across regions, product categories, and customer segments using Power BI.
+The dashboard focuses on understanding revenue, profit, customer behavior, and operational efficiency to help optimize sales strategies.

+## Objective

+To build an interactive reporting system that:

-KPIs: Revenue, Profit, Orders, Shipping Time, Return Rate.
+- Tracks Revenue, Profit, Profit Margin %, Orders, Shipping Time, and Return Rate.

-Sales breakdown by region, product category, and segment.

-Order priority and customer analysis (new vs. returning).

-Revenue growth trends and top products by revenue.

-📌 Insights: Identified profitable regions, top-selling products, and areas of operational inefficiency
+- Breaks down performance by Product Category, Customer Segment, and Region.

+- Highlights Top Products by Revenue and monthly growth patterns.

+- Analyzes customer trends (New vs. Returning) and order priorities.

+## Insights

+- Revenue Distribution: Technology contributed ~37%, Furniture ~34%, and Office Supplies ~29% of total sales.

+- Regional Profitability: Central and East regions showed higher profit margins, while South struggled with negative margins.

+- Customer Segments: Corporate customers drove the highest revenue compared to Home Office and Consumer.

+- Operational Insights: Average shipping time was 1.94 days, with a noticeable variance in shipping methods.

-# Tools & Technologies.
+## Tools & Technologies

-Power BI – for dashboard development and data visualization
+- **Power BI** – dashboard design & analysis

-Excel / CSV – for initial data handling
+- **Excel / CSV** – raw data preparation

-DAX – for advanced calculations
+- **DAX** – calculated KPIs and metrics

-# How to Use
+## How to Use

-Open the .pbix files in Power BI Desktop.
+- Open the .pbix file in Power BI Desktop.

-Explore dashboards with slicers and filters.

-Use insights for business decision-making.
+- Use filters for region, category, and customer segment to analyze specific views.

+- Explore insights to support sales planning and decision-making.

-# Key Skills Demonstrated
+## Key Skills Demonstrated

-Data Cleaning & Transformation
+- Sales Performance Analysis

+- Customer Segmentation

-KPI Development
+- KPI Development & Visualization

-Business Domain Analysis (Finance, Hospitality, Retail)

-Storytelling with Data

-Interactive Dashboard Design
+- Data Storytelling & Dashboarding